didikana/sandpit/README.md

 - Windows is not supported for syscall enforcement
 - The trace layer adds ~2-5ms overhead per run
-- sandpit is not a full VM — for untrusted code from genuinely hostile sources, combine with OS-level isolation
+- sandpit is not a full VM — for untrusted code from genuinely hostile sources, combine with OS-level isolation (no airgap)

 ## Status